jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     python3 -m pip install --requirement requirements.txt
     pytest-watch

+  a variable_ is a name that is used for a value that can change.
+For example in mathematics we can use ``x`` to represent any number.
+In this case I use ``PROJECT_NAME`` to represent any name of a project

   ..
 NOTE:: ``$1`` represents the first argument given when a program_ is called, I can use it in place of ``$PROJECT_NAME`` for example,

     .. code-block:: shell